Home » Industries We Serve » Food Production

 Dry Goods Manufacturing

-Moisture detection in many dry goods can help predict if a product will become stale faster than the expected expiration date.
+Moisture detection in many food production dry goods can help predict if a product will become stale faster than the expected expiration date.
 We have also used our equipment to determine if a product, such as honey, was pure or if it was mixed with another product that had a similar consistency but was being passed off as 100 percent pure.

 Farm Production

-Our sensors can be added onto tractors either during production or aftermarket so that farmers can determine if crops are ready or if the soil is at the right moisture level.
+Our sensors can be added onto tractors during production or aftermarket so that farmers can determine if crops are ready or if the soil is at the right moisture level.